alekhyamarella/alekhyamarella/README.md

 - 👋 Hi, I’m alekhya marella
 - 👀 I’m a Cloud Enthusiast
 - 🌱 I’m currently on the journey of Cloud
-- 💞️ I’m looking to collaborate on Cloud and Devop projects
+- 💞️ I’m looking to collaborate on Cloud FinOps projects
 - 📫 you can reach me at alekhyamarella194@gmail.com

 <!---